My-Ummah-Apps/my-tasbeeh-app/README.md

 # My Tasbeeh App

+My Tasbeeh App is a tally counting application built using web technologies (HTML, CSS, Javascript), it uses the module bundler Vite, this helps with using CapacitorJS plugins such as the notifications and splashscreen plugins.

+CapacitorJS is used overall to allow this web application to be installed onto mobile devices (Android & iOS) as a native application.

-My Tasbeeh App is a tally counting application, it helps keep track of multiple tallies, users can create, modify and delete tallies, the application has other features such as dark / light mode, notifications and so on.
+My Tasbeeh App is a tally counting application, it helps keep track of multiple tallies at the same time, users can create, modify and delete tallies, the application has other features such as dark / light mode, notifications and so on.

-This application is licensed under MIT license.

 # Getting Started with Create React App